 Just like some expenses that don't occur on a monthly schedule, your income may arrive on a different schedule, too, such as a paycheck every week or two weeks.

 How To Complete Monthly Budget Worksheets

 To begin, gather all relevant financial statements like your pay stubs, credit card bills, and any other information that will help you make the best and most accurate estimate of your expected income and spending.

-To start your budget, complete the "Monthy Budget Amount" column in the Expenses Worksheet to the best of your ability for the next month.
+To start your budget, complete the "Monthly Budget Amount" column in the Expenses Worksheet to the best of your ability for the next month.
 This can be downloaded below.
-Should a certain category not apply to you, you can simply leave it blank or enter a zero (0) in the box.
+If a certain category does not apply to you, you can simply leave it blank or enter a zero (0) in the box.

 Your Monthly Budget Worksheets

 The following are several worksheets to help you organize your information into a budget format.